stepwithlaugh/youtube-data-analytics-dashboard/README.md

 ## 🚀 How to Use

 1. Clone this repo
-2. Open the Jupyter notebook (`notebooks/youtube_analysis.ipynb`) to explore the full data pipeline
+2. Open the Jupyter notebook (`youtube_analysis.ipynb`) to explore the full data pipeline
-3. Review the cleaned datasets in `/data/` (ready for analysis or visualization)
+3. Review the cleaned datasets (ready for analysis or visualization)
 4. Open the Tableau workbook or view the dashboard live on Tableau Public